-Predictive Analytics: Predictive analytics is useful especially in reducing attrition rates and effective hiring operations.
+Predictive Analytics: Predictive analytics is useful, especially in reducing attrition rates and effective hiring operations.
 The cost of hiring a new employee is a lot more than employee retention.
 Predictive analytics helps us understand the scope of a candidate’s tenure in our organization.
 This determines their eventual compatibility with the organization and reduces unsuccessful hiring.

 Prescriptive Analytics: Prescriptive Analytics understands the insights gained from descriptive and predictive analytics and creates a strategy to tackle the issues that were inferred.
-For example, by looking at attrition rates and average tenure of an employee in the organization, prescriptive analytics can help create an effective employee engagement and retention strategy.
+For example, by looking at attrition rates and an average tenure of an employee in the organization, prescriptive analytics can help create an effective employee engagement and retention strategy.

 In simple terms, people analytics can be defined as creating and upholding higher standards of human resource management with the help of data analytics.
-It assesses, predicts and makes strategic decisions with the data generated in the workplace.
+It assesses, predicts, and makes strategic decisions with the data generated in the workplace.

 People analytics starts with setting the right objectives.
 There must be clarity about the goals of the operations and how it can impact the organization.
 Data generated must be aligned to satisfy the requirements to make decisions based on the objectives.

-Since consistent data aggregation is a crucial aspect of people analytics, it is important to set KPIs to evaluate performances in a periodic manner for effective decision making.
+Since consistent data aggregation is a crucial aspect of people analytics, it is important to set KPIs to evaluate performances in a periodic manner for effective decision-making.

 A few years ago, not many people knew how to establish an association between HR and analytics.
 Today with the help of people analytics, companies are able to streamline operations pertaining to the workplace and reduce process errors.
 It is effective in many other ways such as:

 A positive work culture is defined by factors such as productivity, employee morale, work-life balance, performance satisfaction and many others.
 All of these factors are interconnected and have deeper roots, most of which start from the precedent set by HR executives.
-People analytics has the ability to pinpoint anomalies, suggest ways to maintain the best environment and establish standards that demand top performances while maintaining a good work-life balance.
+People analytics has the ability to pinpoint anomalies, suggest ways to maintain the best environment, and establish standards that demand top performances while maintaining a good work-life balance.

-Analytics is all about asking questions to the data.
+Analytics is all about asking questions about the data.
 The more questions we ask, the more insights we gain and the better decisions we make.
 So it is important to have clarity about the objectives that need to be achieved and the questions that come with it.

-People analytics gives us an opportunity to use large volumes of otherwise unused data for decision making and creating strategy.
+People analytics gives us an opportunity to use large volumes of otherwise unused data for decision-making and creating strategy.
 So it is important to constantly update it to suit our objectives better by taking constant feedback and reviewing the impact of our decisions.